To view or edit the story details, click its name in the grid. The following fields are available:

 - Program Increment assigns a story to the PI that it is intended for development in.
 Eligible PIs appear for selection after you select the program.

 - Release Vehicle is a deliverable that's developed during a PI and released on demand.
 Release vehicles typically relate to service packs or release packages.
 You can assign a story to any active release vehicles even if they are associated with a different PI than a story.
 Only the release vehicles with the Planning and In Progress statuses appear here.
-If a release vehicle is used for time tracking and is tied to a work code, you can change the release vehicle status if the time tracking period containing the Closed/Cancelled date is unlocked.

 - Team is the team that will be working to complete this story.